 2.1.
 How is a compromise and release settlement calculated?

-A C&R is meant to settle every issue in an injured worker’s case except for the Supplemental Job Displacement Voucher, which can only be settled in specific situations.
+A C&R is meant to settle every issue in your case except for the Supplemental Job Displacement Voucher, which can only be settled in specific situations.

 Permanent disability

-The amount of permanent disability benefits an injured worker receives is based on the severity of the injury.
-A doctor will give the injured worker a rating for each part of the body that is injured.
-The percentage of disability is converted into a dollar value.
+The amount of permanent disability benefits you receive is based on the severity of the injury.
+A doctor will give you a rating for each part of your body with an injury.
+The percentage of disability converts into a dollar value.

 If the insurance company hasn’t paid the permanent disability at the time of the C&R, it will be included in the C&R value.